What to Do if You or Someone You Know has been Sexually Assaulted

 For a phone number for military law enforcement near you, please click here to go to Safe Helpline's search function, and insert your zip code; or call Safe Helpline.
 The staff can get a number for you.

 - Safe Helpline can also connect you with the Sexual Assault Response Coordinator (SARC)/Victim Advocate (VA) on your installation/base, and other military and civilian resources in your area.
-To find this information you can search online or text your zip code or installation/base name to 55-247 (inside the U.S.) (Message and data rates may apply) or 202-470-5546 (outside the U.S.).
+For more information on how to connect to Safe Helpline, click here.

 - Ask the health care personnel to conduct a sexual assault forensic examination (SAFE).